The best way to prevent an allergic reaction is to avoid the substance that you're allergic to, although this isn't always easy or practical.

-One of the biggest causes of allergies are dust mites, which are microscopic insects that breed in household dust.
-You can limit the amount of mites in your house by:
+One of the biggest causes of allergies are dust mites, which are tiny insects found in household dust.
+You can limit the number of mites in your home by:

 - choosing wood or hard vinyl floor coverings instead of a carpet